-As soon as you start the NTP time request manually with the action Update in the NTP overview, one of the following status messages is briefly displayed.
 Messages in red font indicate that the NTP time request was not successful and inform about the type of error.

-Status message Description NTP request successful The time was successfully requested of the NTP server, the system time might have been synchronized with the new time.
-No NTP server configured The time request via NTP is activated (NTP: active), but no Server 1Server 3 is parameterized.
-Cause: e error in the parameterization Name resolution error The names of the NTP servers (Server 1Server 3) could not be resolved via DNS.
-Possible causes:

-Status message Description The DNS server is not available, e.g. because the IP address of the DNS server in the network settings (CPU or ESER4) is not correctly parameterized.
+Status message Description Successful.
+Time was updated if allowed The time was successfully requested of the NTP server, the system time might have been synchronized with the new time. ⇒ 5.1.4 Adjusting system time via external sources (p.
+37) No NTP server configured The time request via NTP is activated (NTP: active), but no Server 1Server 3 is parameterized.
+Cause: • error in the parameterization Name resolution error The names of the NTP servers (Server 1Server 3) could not be resolved via DNS.
+Possible causes: The DNS server is not available, e.g., because the IP address of the DNS server in the network settings (CPU or ESER4) is not correctly parameterized.
 The names of Server 1Server 3 are not correct.
 Network error Internal network error In this case, contact our support team.
-Stratum exceeded The maximum permitted NTP server stratum (Max. stratum) is exceeded by all parameterized Server 1Server 3.
-Cause: error in the parameterization Network timeout The Timeout was exceeded in the time query of the Server 1Server 3 .
-Possible causes: Timeout selected too low network error Table 9 5-1: Display NTP overview - status messages
+Stratum exceeded The maximum permitted NTP server stratum (Max. stratum) is exceeded by all parameterized Server 1Server 3 .
+Cause: • error in the parameterization

+Status message Description

+Network timeout The Timeout was exceeded in the time query of the Server 1Server 3 .

+Possible causes:

+Timeout selected too low

+network error

+Table 5-1: Display NTP overview - status messages